cgrabowski/Content-Cycle-jQuery-Plugin/README.md

 ================================================================================
 The available methods are:

-init: initializes and starts the cycling of content.
+**init**: initializes and starts the cycling of content.
 Called by default with an options object like this:

 ```